w3c/wai-statements/index.md

 {% include excol.html type="middle" %}
 * Add conformance measures to the element ‘remarks and explanation’.
 For every non-conformity identified, describe the measures that will be taken and the schedule that indicates when those measures are put into effect.
 This can be added to the table as a seperate column.
 This information is important for persons with disabilities to understand what the organization will do to repair non-conformities and when they can expect this to work.
 These non-conformities can also be beyond the required conformity level (the organization may want to apply AAA Success criteria while this is not required by law or by procurers).
 * <strong>Format:</strong> Add [Description of the conformance measures] as a column to the table in ‘remarks and explanation’ or add a separate section named "conformance measures"
-* <strong>Example:</strong> Add column to the table described in element ‘remarks and explanation’.
-Instead of an extra column in the table, conformance measures can also be a seperate section.
+* <strong>Example:</strong> Not applicable because our Citylights website is already conformant with WCAG2.0 AAA.
-<button type="button">Add conformance measures to 'remarks and explanation' table</button><button type="button">Add seperate paragraph about conformance measures</button>
+<button type="button">Add conformance measures to the table (results) or add separate section</button><button type="button">Add seperate section about conformance measures</button>
 {% include excol.html type="end" %}

 {% include excol.html type="start" id="Organizational_measures_input" %}